-462. Application of Criminal Code and Related Legislation Amendment (Child Abuse) Act 2019
+462. Application of Criminal Code and Related Legislation Amendment (Child Abuse) Act 2019 occurred or may have occurred before the commencement of that Act.

-Section 105A, as inserted by the Criminal Code and Related Legislation Amendment (Child 2019, applies Abuse) Act in respect information obtained after on the or commencement of that Act, including if that information relates to a child abuse offence that occurred or may have occurred before the commencement of that Act.
+Section 105A, as inserted by the Criminal Code and Related Legislation Amendment (Child Abuse) Act 2019, applies in respect of information obtained on or after the commencement of that Act, including if that information relates to a child abuse offence that